 Are they better cars?

-Yes, by a country mile, but they’re more likely to make you cry, than wee yourself laughing.
 The car was nothing short of shagged out, but still it continued towards its imminent MoT expiry, giving transport to any that dared venture inside.

 Besides the galloping rust, previous owners had bodged its basic mechanical components mercilessly, meaning that when it did run, any attempt at a quick getaway was thwarted by a wonderful tendency towards inertia, due to the worst axle tramp I have ever, to date, experienced.

-Dropping the clutch induced a vertical oscillation of the rear axle, assisted in part by tiny, undersized bolts acting as rear leaf spring shackle pins and by the sagging springs themselves.
-Rust cascaded to the ground as it performed this party piece, and it was always a surprise just how much more of the stuff continued to appear.
 I will always be grateful for those lifts to work and those that gave them, but the most moving lift came from a former work colleague who had often been hostile towards me.
 His hostility was for reasons known only to himself, but after he witnessed me on the receiving end of vile racism, on the top deck of a bus I’d just spent all day fixing, he waded in and rather scarily shut the upper saloon, back seat thugs up in short order.

 The lift came on a rainy Sunday lunchtime, late in 1986.
 I was waiting in vain for a bus which had failed in service when, purely by chance, Colin Bennett, the upper saloon saviour, pulled up in his Ford Granada Mk2 and offered me a lift to my destination which was out of his way.